sulami/nozdormu/readme.md

-# Titus
+# Nozdormu

-Python benchmarking for humans.
+Python benchmarking for humans and dragons.

 ### Features